-Response: The residential, commercial, industrial, institutional, and agricultural land uses in the Region rely on two major sources of water supply-surface water supply primarily from Lake Michigan, and groundwater supplied from both deep and shallow aquifer systems.
-Groundwater is susceptible to depletion in quantity and deterioration in quality as a result of urban and rural development, and diversion of Lake Michigan water west of the subcontinental divide that bisects the Region is constrained by the Great Lakes Compact.
+Response: The residential, commercial, industrial, institutional, and agricultural land uses in the Region rely on two major sources of water supply-surface water supplied primarily from Lake Michigan, and groundwater supplied from both deep and shallow aquifer systems.
+Groundwater is susceptible to depletion in quantity and deterioration in quality as a result of urban and rural development, and diversion of Lake Michigan water west of the subcontinental divide that bisects the Region is constrained by the Great Lakes St. Lawrence River Basin Water Resources Compact.
 The Commission recognizes the relationship between land use planning and water supply and has prepared and adopted a regional water supply plan.